TJ's Custom Gunworks

 INCLUDE WORK PAYMENT IN THE BOX WITH YOUR GUN.

-(CASH, Money Order, or Cashiers Check / Bank Check are the ONLY accepted payment methods)
+(CA$H, Money Order, or Cashiers Check / Bank Check are the ONLY accepted payment methods)

-(NO CREDIT CARDS, I.O.U.'s, Etc.)
+(NO CREDIT CARDS, NO CHECKS, NO PAYPAL, NO I.O.U.'s, Etc.)

 Personally I recommend that you do not tell the "mail store clerk" that you are shipping a gun,